Adapt Text

 Adapting Item Values

-The TextItemValueAdapter adapts a text fragment containing the XML tag itemvalue with the item values of a given Document.
-This adapter is useful if a string constant need to be updated with values from the current workitem.
+The TextItemValueAdapter adapts a text fragment containing the XML tag <itemvalue> with the item value of an item.
+This adapter is useful if a string constant needs to be updated with values from the current workitem.

 The invoice was generated by <itemvalue>namcreator</itemvalue>